Cowboys Playoff & Super Bowl Chances 2025-26

 Can the Cowboys Make the Playoffs?

 Yes, the Cowboys can still make the playoffs, as the season hasn’t started, and every team’s path is technically open.
 While the odds aren’t largely in their favor, Dallas has the roster to make a run.
-With an entire season ahead of them, their playoff hopes are alive and well heading into Week 1.
+Things are a little unsteady, as they head into their Week 10 bye week.

 Cowboys Playoff Picture (2025-26)

-As Week 1 approaches, the Cowboys' playoff picture looks hopeful yet measured.
-BetMGM lists their playoff chances at +200, which reflects a team with talent, but not full confidence from oddsmakers thus far.
+As Week 9 approaches, the Cowboys' playoff picture looks hopeful yet measured.
+DraftKings lists their playoff chances at +550, which reflects a team with talent, but not full confidence from oddsmakers thus far.
 Offseason moves under new coach Brian Schottenheimer, like adding George Pickens and revamping the offense, have sparked cautious optimism.
-With Dak Prescott rebounding from injury and the NFC competitive but open, Dallas is firmly in the hunt for a postseason return, even in a loaded division.
+Ceedee Lamb could possibly return this weekend.

 Where Are the Cowboys in the NFC East Divisional Race?

-The Cowboys enter the 2025 season with +600 odds to win the NFC East, trailing the Philadelphia Eagles at –150.
-The Washington Commanders sit in between at +225, while the Giants remain distant longshots at +2800.
+The Cowboys enter Week 10 with +2500 odds to win the NFC East, trailing the Philadelphia Eagles at -2000.
+The Washington Commanders are at +3000 odds, while the Giants remain distant longshots at +20000.

 Their primary threat in the division is Philadelphia.
 The Eagles are favored to repeat as division winners and potential Super Bowl Champions.
-Dallas will need to beat Philly early and avoid Washington’s continued momentum to reclaim the top spot in the NFC East.
+Dallas needs to string some wins together to have a chance.
 I'll update this section weekly as the race heats up.
+However, remember that there has not been a repeat NFC East champion since 2004, and the Cowboys have won it in the 2023-24 and 2021-22 seasons.

 Visit BetMGM.com for T&Cs.
 Must be 19+.
 ON Only.
 New Customer Offer.
 All promotions are subject to qualification and eligibility requirements.
 Rewards issued as non-withdrawable bonus bets.
 Bonus bets expire in 7 days from issuance.
 Please Play Responsibly.
 If you have questions or concerns about your gambling or someone close to you, please contact ConnexOntario at 1-866-531-2600 to speak to an advisor, free of charge.